Looking Closely at the Growth Curve for Palantir Technologies Inc. (PLTR)

 Sponsored

-The average price from analysts is $23.61, which is -$1.9 below the current price.
-PLTR currently public float of 1.49B and currently shorts hold a 3.92% ratio of that float.
-Today, the average trading volume of PLTR was 44.87M shares.
+The average price from analysts is $24.22, which is $0.6 above the current price.
+PLTR currently public float of 1.63B and currently shorts hold a 3.59% ratio of that float.
+Today, the average trading volume of PLTR was 44.42M shares.

 PLTR’s Market Performance

-PLTR stocks went up by 14.12% for the week, with a monthly jump of 15.98% and a quarterly performance of 24.00%.
-The volatility ratio for the week stands at 5.50% while the volatility levels for the past 30 days are set at 4.05% for Palantir Technologies Inc..
-The simple moving average for the period of the last 20 days is 11.70% for PLTR stocks with a simple moving average of 4.20% for the last 200 days.
+PLTR stocks went down by -3.57% for the week, with a monthly jump of 8.79% and a quarterly performance of 15.71%.
+The volatility ratio for the week stands at 5.51% while the volatility levels for the past 30 days are set at 4.45% for Palantir Technologies Inc..
+The simple moving average for the period of the last 20 days is 4.63% for PLTR stocks with a simple moving average of -0.96% for the last 200 days.

 Analysts’ Opinion of PLTR